zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 If the API client provides a valid Zowe JWT token, the API Gateway generates a valid PassTicket for API services that support PassTickets.
 The API Gateway then uses the PassTicket to access the API service.
-The API Gateway provides user ID and password in the Authorization header of the HTTP requests using the [Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme).
+The API Gateway provides the user ID and password in the Authorization header of the HTTP requests using the [Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme).

 - [Enabling PassTicket creation for API Services that Accept PassTickets](#enabling-passticket-creation-for-api-services-that-accept-passtickets)